Angela Lehmann

 Publications

 Dr Angela Lehmann is a sociologist in the international higher education sector.
-She has spent several years researching and teaching in a mainland Chinese university and has written two books about migration into China.
-She holds honorary positions at both The College of Arts and Social Sciences at The ANU and at The Department of Sociology and Social Work, The University of Xiamen, China.
-Angela is an education analyst at the consultancy firm The Lygon Group.
+She is the Chair of the Foundation for Australian Studies in China (FASIC).
+Angela has spent several years researching and teaching in a mainland Chinese university and has written two books about migration into China.
+She holds honorary positions at both The College of Arts and Social Sciences at the Australian National University and at the Department of Sociology and Social Work, The University of Xiamen, China.
+Angela is the Head of Research at the consultancy firm The Lygon Group.

 Found in translation: Australia and China’s shared history